 Both drugs work by hitting the “on-switch” in our brains when it would normally want to turn it off.

-The Effects Of Fatigue On The Brain Include:
+The Causes of Fatigue in the Brain Include:

 - Adenosine builds up in the brain (causing our neurons to fire slower)